SriRanjani30/Library-Management-System/README.md

 6. Place the image file in a seperate images folder.
 7. Now open the web browser and rum "http://localhost/Library.html"
 8. We have successfully deployed the Library Managment System.
+9. I used youtube to learn about hosting the webpage locally using Xampp Server.